Grade Level: 5th (or whichever grade you are teaching arrays)

 Time: About 30 minutes

-- Open Excel.
+- Open Excel or your preferred spreadsheet program.
 Review the basics–how to identify a cell (where the column and row intersect), what’s on the toolbars, especially where the paint bucket and border tools are found

 - Resize the cells so they are square.
 Here’s how you do that: